-- 1. Bolt

-- 2. Screw (× 8)
+- 1. Screw (× 6)

-- 3. Air filter case cover
+- 2. Air filter element case

-- 4. Remove the air filter case cover by removing the screws and bolt.
+- Remove the air filter case cover by removing the screws.

-- 1. Air filter element - 5.
-Pull the air filter element out. - Lightly tap the air filter element to remove most of the dust and dirt, and then blow the remaining dirt out with compressed air as shown.
-If the air filter element is damaged, replace it. - 7.
-Insert the air filter element into the air filter case.
+- 1. Air filter element - 6.
+Pull the air filter element out. - Check the condition of the air filter element and replace it if it is damaged or excessively dusty. - 8.
+Insert the element into the air filter case.

-- Make sure that the air filter element is properly seated in the air filter case. - The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn. - 8.
-Install the air filter case cover by installing the screws and bolt. - Place the fuel tank in the original position, and then install the bolt at the front and tighten the bolt at the rear.
+- Make sure that the air filter element is properly seated in the air filter case. - The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn. - 9.
+Install the air filter case cover by installing the screws. - Connect the fuel sender coupler and the hoses, turn the fuel cock lever to "ON", place the fuel tank in the original position, and then install the bolts.